uniqkod/javadumpmngmt/OPENSHIFT.md

 ### 1. Least Privilege

-The DaemonSet requires elevated privileges for bind mounts.
+The StatefulSet requires elevated privileges for bind mounts.
 In production:
 - Use dedicated namespace
 - Limit SCC usage to specific ServiceAccounts
 - Regularly audit SCC assignments